Collaboration on documentation

 Normally, metadata titles and

 h1 titles can be tailored to bots and humans, respectively, meaning the former can be more key-word loaded while the latter is more concise for the sake of brevity and website usability.
-This separate tailoring is not recommended in Textpattern user docs, however, because the terminal end of the breadcrumb trails that appear at top of doc pages pulls from the metadata title instead of the
+This separate tailoring is not recommended in Textpattern user docs, however, because the terminal end of the breadcrumb trails that appear at top of document pages pulls from the metadata title instead of the

 h1 title.
 If the two title locations are tailored differently, it results in a wordier breadcrumb string much out of sync with the